 I thought these were shocking allegations that they will have to deal with.

-But at the end of the day, you're dealing with a whole bunch groups of very wealthy people that aren't dealing with the prospect of not being able to Send their kids to college or losing their job or losing their home and losing their livelihood because of the new Green Deal, nor the burden that we're putting on future generations with monies.
+But at the end of the day, you're dealing with whole groups of very wealthy people that aren't dealing with the prospect of not being able to send their kids to college or losing their job or losing their home and losing their livelihood because of the new Green Deal, nor the burden that we're putting on future generations with monies.

-Gas prices expected to skyrocket as U.S. oil production is plunged.
+Gas prices expected to skyrocket as U.S. oil production has plunged.

 In some parts of the state, it's now top four bucks a gallon.